nonforgettable/big-sur-automator/README.md

 # The project is semi-dead.
 This means that i'll still update it as long as I recieve a message with an issue addressed or a new idea, I'll update it.
+Please assign an issue here if you found any.

 # Big Sur Automator "it saves your ass."